johnnweke-prof/network-traffic-analyzer/README.md

 ## Unusual Network Activities Indicating Cyber Incidents or Attacks

-These activities, including potential zero-day attacks, will be addressed by the program:
+These activities below, including potential zero-day attacks, will be addressed by the program:

 - **Unusual Spike in Traffic:** Sudden increase in inbound or outbound traffic without a legitimate cause.
 - **Unusual Port Scanning Activity:** Multiple probes on different ports from the same source IP.